FOSSEE/xcos-on-web/documentation/data structures.md

 ===================
 ####@ASP1234

-This document contains description and flow used to write the **Data Structures** in **details.js **[^details.js] file.
+This document contains description and flow used to write the **Data Structures** in **details.js** file.
 It can be considered as helpful for someone who wants to understand and write the Data Structures for newly added blocks

 ----------
-## Table of contents
-[TOC]

 ##Basic Outline